+The School takes into account the Early Years Foundation Stage Nutrition Guidance (2025).
 Food is freshly prepared by the school caterers.
-Menus are displayed in The Annexe and they are on the school website.
+Menus are on the school website.
 The food is healthy, balanced and nutritious, with fresh fruit and vegetables available every day.
 Vegetarian, vegan and Halal options are available.
 Fruit is provided for all children as a mid-morning snack with a drink of milk or water.
 Fresh drinking water is available for the children throughout the day.
+Staff involved in preparing and handling food have Food Hygiene qualifications.

 As far as is reasonably possible no food containing nuts or traces of nuts are served as some children have life-threatening allergies.
 Parents of children who have allergies to any food product, or who have special dietary requirements, are asked to make this clear in the Medical Information and Consent Form and during the pre-admission interview.
-Parents should inform the school at once if their child subsequently develops an intolerance of any food.
+Parents should inform the School at once if their child subsequently develops an intolerance of any food.
 The School Matron and/or the Catering Manager are happy to see any parents who have concerns about their child's medical condition, and to devise a special menu, where practically possible.